N3VEM/OpenShack-ShackBox/packages_and_applications/packages.md

 sudo apt install ~/path/to/download/mysql-workbench-community_8.0.22-1ubuntu20.04_amd64.deb
 ```

-### Brave Browser
-I like this broswer.
-Blocks adds and stupid stuff.
-Seems to run fast.
-Directions for installing and setup [available here](https://brave.com/linux/#linux)

 ### Visual Studio Code
 Because code.
 Others reccomended installing directly from .deb provided by the vendor vs. using what's in the repo.
 You can get the .deb [available here](https://code.visualstudio.com/)